What to know about Tuesday night's elections

 Republican Lt.
 Gov. Casey Cagle hopes to earn a promotion to the state's top political office.
 In the primary he faces Secretary of State Brian Kemp, among others, who made headlines when he released a TV ad that featured him pointing a shotgun at a boy presumably interested in dating his daughter.
 Any candidate needs to get 50% or more to earn the nomination, otherwise the top two will move on to a July 24 runoff.

 On the Democratic side, former state House Minority Leader Stacey Abrams got a last-minute endorsement from Hillary Clinton, after racking up endorsements from Sens.
 Bernie Sanders of Vermont, Kamala Harris of California and Cory Booker of New Jersey.
-Abrams must defeat state Rep. Stacey Evans first, and would start out as an underdog against her eventual Republican opponent.
+Abrams must defeat former state Rep. Stacey Evans first, and would start out as an underdog against her eventual Republican opponent.

 Georgia's 6th District:

-Note: CORRECTION: This story has been updated to accurately reflect former state Rep. Stacey Evans' title.